 Structure that supports an active family lifestyle

-Parent dogs live as family pets.
+Our parent dogs live as family pets.
 They are part of everyday life, not just breeding animals.
 This matters because temperament is inherited.

 We choose pairings that complement each other so puppies have the best chance to thrive.